Ukraine Fund Is Making a Difference for Refugees with Mental Illness

-In response to the humanitarian crisis created by the war in Ukraine, the Clubhouse International Ukraine Fund has been established for the global Clubhouse community to come together and support our colleagues who are on the front lines trying to meet the needs of refugees with a mental illness.
+In response to the humanitarian crisis created by the war in Ukraine, the Clubhouse International Ukraine Fund was established for the global Clubhouse community to come together and support our colleagues who are on the front lines trying to meet the needs of refugees with a mental illness.

-- Seed funding totaling $11,000 has been generously provided by members of the Clubhouse International Board of Directors, as well as a match.
+- Seed funding totaling $11,000 was generously provided by members of the Clubhouse International Board of Directors, as well as a match.

-- Join us today, and demonstrate the power and love of the Clubhouse community to our colleagues in Poland and the people of Ukraine.
+- Thank you to everyone who helped make this support possible.
+Together, we are demonstrating the power and love of the Clubhouse community towards our colleagues in Poland and the people of Ukraine.
 Now, more than ever, mental health care should be accessible to anyone in need.

-What the Clubhouse International Ukraine Fund Will Achieve
+What the Clubhouse International Ukraine Fund is Providing

 Prior to the war, Clubhouse International had been in communication with individuals in Ukraine interested in starting a Clubhouse, and we are continuing our efforts to support the group.